There are three main activities in Villages:

 Endorse users you trust to build the trust network.
 When you endorse someone, it indicates that you trust them to provide value to the community.

-You choose a number of hearts to endorse them with.
+You choose a number of hours credit limit to endorse them with.
 Each heart allows them and people they trust to send you one hour's worth of acknowledgement (more on this below).
 You can also leave a recommendation message for other users to see.

-Starting out, you have a limited hearts to give out.
+Starting out, you have a limited hours credit limit to give out.
 This helps keep the value of your interactions with the system lower at first so it's not too big a deal if you screw up.
-You have five hearts to give for every person that endorses you.
+You have five hours credit limit to give for every person that endorses you.

 Use the Villages feed to find people and posts that interest you.
 Put your skills and interests in your profile so others can find you.
 Post items and services you want or have to offer.
 Meet up to help each other out.

 Villages helps you find people who have been endorsed by those you trust, so you can feel secure in knowing you are dealing with good people.
 Each user is given a reputation score that helps you know how trustworthy they are based on how well they are connected to you in the network.
 The more ways you are connected, and the more hours credit limit that have been given out as endorsements along those paths, the higher the reputation score.